-"Lester Avnet likes to remember that, in 1929 as the Museum first opened its doors, its first acquisition in any medium was a drawing, the gift of Paul J. Sachs, whom he never knew but whom in temperament he so very closely resembled," recalls William Lieberman in his catalog introduction.
+"Lester Avnet liked to remember that, in 1929 as the Museum first opened its doors, its first acquisition in any medium was a drawing, the gift of Paul J. Sachs, whom he never knew but whom in temperament he so very closely resembled," recalls William Lieberman in his catalog introduction.
 "Sadly, he could not witness the inauguration of the Museum's separate Department of Drawings with its own curatorial committee in 1971.
 He had, however, often urged the establishment of such a department devoted to works on paper, which share similar problems of curatorship, conservation and display.
-On the eve of a fiftieth anniversary, Lester Avnet would have considered it particularly appropriate that The Museum of Modern Art announce the acquisition of his collection and the subsequent exhibition A TREASURY OF MODERN DRAWING: THE JOAN AND LESTER AVNET COLLECTION."
+On the eve of the fiftieth anniversary of the Museum of Modern Art, Lester Avnet would have considered it particularly appropriate that The Museum of Modern Art announce the acquisition of his collection and the subsequent exhibition and tour, A TREASURY OF MODERN DRAWING: THE JOAN AND LESTER AVNET COLLECTION."